SEO for Sydney Beauty Salons

 Identify Top 5 Competitors

-Search "beautician sydney" and note who ranks #1-5 organically.
+Search "beauty salon sydney" and note who ranks #1-5 organically.

 Analyse Their GBP